DawidKrysiak/SysAdmin-HandBook/OperatingSystems/Windows/Export command in Windows.md

 ---
 layout: post
-title: "How to implement export command from Linux in Windows"
+title: How to implement export command from Linux in Windows
-tagline: "When WSL is just a bit too much for your needs"
+tagline: When WSL is just a bit too much for your needs
 description: Tutorial on how to implement Linux export command in Windows PowerShell
 url: itisoktoask.me
 date: 2023-11-04T15:42:00Z
 author: Dawid Krysiak
+tags:
+  - Windows
-tags: Windows Linux
+  - Linux
 draft: false
+share: "true"
 ---

 ## check if you have a PowerShell profile set up.